MediaComem/comem-archidep/ex/revprod-deployment.md

 > You can check that it is running with `sudo systemctl status revprod-backend`.

-Create the nginx site configuration `/etc/nginx/sites-available/revprod-backend` (e.g. with `nano`) to expose this component:
+Create an nginx site configuration file `/etc/nginx/sites-available/revprod-backend` (e.g. with `nano`) to expose this
+component:

 ```conf
 server {